Search by Keyword

 Berry continued a successful chart career throughout the rest of the ‘50’s with rock and roll classics like “School Day,” “Rock And Roll Music” and the legendary “Johnny B. Goode.”
 This ended suddenly with a conviction and five-year jail term for hiring a 14-year old hat check girl in his St. Louis nightclub.
 After she was fired from the club, she was charged for prostitution which caused Berry to be arrested under the Mann Act.
 His career had a resurgence after his release from prison, first because of his songs being covered by The Beatles and The Rolling Stones, and then with a small string of hits in the early ‘60’s including “No Particular Place To Go” and “You Never Can Tell.”

-After a small comeback in the ‘70’s with his live novelty tune “My Ding-A-Ling,” which was the only number one hit of his career, Berry’s recording career slowly ground to a halt.
+After a small comeback in the ‘70’s with his live novelty tune “My Ding-A-Ling,” which was his only number one hit, Berry’s recording career slowly ground to a halt.
 In the ‘70’s, he continued performing live for oldies shows with various backing bands, actually travelling from town to town with his guitar feeling that wherever he would go he’d find a group to back him.
 This led to an impromptu jam session with John Lennon on the Mike Douglas Show in 1972, playing “Johnny B. Goode” and “Memphis Tennessee.”
 Getting paid in cash under the table for his live shows, he eventually pleaded guilty to tax evasion and was sentenced to four months in prison and 1,000 hours of community service, which he performed through benefit concerts.

 More legal trouble came Berry’s way in 1990 when some women sued him for allegedly installing cameras in the women’s restroom of two of his St. Louis restaurants.
 A class action settlement resulted to the benefit of 59 women in this case, which cost Berry an estimated 1.2 million, not including legal fees.